vedran97/tmrl/README.md

 3. Every step mentioned here is from WINDOWS10/11

+4. Prerequisites:
-4. Prerequisites: Have CUDA installed for torch>=2.0 , Have Python3.8 Installed for windows 10/11 with pip and pip-tools
+    1. Have CUDA installed for torch>=2.0 , Have Python3.8 Installed for windows 10/11 with pip and pip-tools

+    2. Clone this repo, checkout devel/vedant branch, git pull

 5. This pipeline was tested with python 3.11.4 with cuda 12.1 on Windows 11 with a Nvidia RTX4060 GPU,32GB RAM and 12th i7 processor, with torch 2.2.2+cuda12.1